laxmikant-ainapure/upcxx/INSTALL.md

 * `UPCXX_CUDA_LIBFLAGS`: linker flags to use for linking CUDA executables.
    Eg `UPCXX_CUDA_LIBFLAGS='-Xlinker -force_load -Xlinker /Developer/NVIDIA/CUDA-10.0/lib/libcudart_static.a -L/Developer/NVIDIA/CUDA-10.0/lib -lcudadevrt -Xlinker -rpath -Xlinker /usr/local/cuda/lib -Xlinker -framework -Xlinker CoreFoundation -framework CUDA'`

+Note that you must build UPC++ with the same host compiler toolchain as is used by nvcc when compiling any UPC++ CUDA programs.
+That is, both UPC++ and your UPC++ application must be compiled using the same host compiler toolchain.
+You can ensure this is the case by either (1) compiling UPC++ with the same compiler as your system nvcc uses, or (2) using the `-ccbin` command line argument to nvcc during application compilation to ensure it uses the same host compiler as was used during UPC++ installation.

 UPC++ CUDA operation can be validated using the following programs in the source tree:

 * `test/copy.cpp`: correctness tester for the UPC++ `cuda_device`